Emil Kapaun: Death and burial

-Kapaun developed a blood clot in one of his legs besides having dysentery and pneumonia.
+Kapaun developed a blood clot in one of his legs, besides having dysentery and pneumonia.
 Weakened as the months passed, he managed to lead an Easter sunrise service on Sunday, March 25, 1951.

 He was so weak the prison guards took him to a place in the Pyoktong camp they called the "hospital," where he died of malnutrition and pneumonia on May 23, 1951.
 It was originally reported Father Kapaun was buried in a mass grave near the Yalu River.
 However, in 2005 one of Kapaun's fellow POWs, William Hansen, said he and other prisoners had buried Kapaun separately in a single grave on higher ground, marking the gravesite with stones.

 He was one of twelve chaplains to die in Korea.
 Four U.S. Army chaplains were taken prisoner in 1950, all of whom died while in captivity.

-He was posthumously awarded the Legion of Merit by the U.S. Army for exceptionally meritorious conduct as a prisoner of war, as well as the Purple Heart.

-As part of the 1953 Korean Armistice Agreement, Kapaun’s remains were among the 1,868 which were returned to U.S. custody in Operation Glory, although they were not able to be identified.
+As part of the 1953 Korean Armistice Agreement, Kapaun's remains were among the 1,868 which were returned to U.S. custody in Operation Glory, although they were not able to be identified.
 His remains were buried at the National Memorial Cemetery of the Pacific (NMCP) in Honolulu, Hawaii, around 1956.
 His remains were disinterred and identified as part of Defense POW/MIA Accounting Agency’s Korean War Disinterment Project, a seven-phase plan begun in 2018, to disinter all remaining Korean War Unknowns from the NMCP.

-On March 4, 2021, U.S. Senator Jerry Moran and the Catholic Diocese of Wichita confirmed the remains of Emil Kapaun had been identified.
+On March 4, 2021, U.S. senator Jerry Moran and the Catholic Diocese of Wichita confirmed the remains of Emil Kapaun had been identified.

 On September 29, 2021, a Mass of Christian Burial was held in Kapaun's home state of Kansas at the Hartman Arena in Park City, near Wichita.
-Afterwards, a horse-drawn caisson carried his remains to the Cathedral of the Immaculate Conception in Wichita, where he was given military honors and interred inside the church.
+Afterwards, a horse-drawn caisson carried his remains to the Cathedral of the Immaculate Conception in Wichita, where he was buried with full military honors inside the church.

 Awards and decorations

 Kapaun's Distinguished Service Cross was upgraded by the U.S. Army to the Medal of Honor on April 11, 2013.
-He was awarded the Legion of Merit for his actions as a POW.
-Kapaun was awarded the following U.S and foreign military awards:
+He was awarded the following U.S and foreign military awards: